cmoinard/FsMusicTheory/Articles/00_Intro.md

 dotnet fsi MyScript.fsx
 ```

 I will dive a bit into music theory, but you don't have to know it.
 I hope you will understand how music can be made.
+I recommand to install a piano app on your phone to have a better idea of what I will explain.

 If you already know music theory, you will see horrible things.
 Keep in mind that the mistakes are intentional to simplify the explanations, but I will fix them later.

 Next step: [Random note]()